 Seattle, Washington, the jewel of the Pacific Northwest, is known as “The Emerald City.”
 Famous for computers, coffee, and the beauty of the Cascade Mountains, the Seattle area is home to several of the world’s most well-known technology and lifestyle-oriented companies.
 Well known brands such as Amazon.com, Starbucks, Microsoft, Costco, Eddie Bauer, and Nordstrom call the Seattle metro area home.
 Employment is one of the primary reasons that Seattle and surrounding suburban communities regularly appear on “best lists” for best places to live, work and play.

 We truly enjoy working with clients who are moving to Seattle from other areas.
-Because our REALTORS® focus in specific real estate markets, they are able to point out all the special places and features of each community, in addition to helping home buyers determine what parts of the metro area will work best for them - whether it be due to commute times to work, downtown or SeaTac Airport, lifestyle, recreational opportunities, etc. So... if you’re moving from out of state, and looking to buy a home in Seattle - we welcome you.
+Because our real estate agents focus in specific real estate markets, they are able to point out all the special places and features of each community, in addition to helping home buyers determine what parts of the metro area will work best for them - whether it be due to commute times to work, downtown or SeaTac Airport, lifestyle, recreational opportunities, etc. So... if you’re moving from Houston or Austin, Texas or anywhere else out of state and looking to buy a home in Seattle - we welcome you.
 And, if you’re currently living in Seattle and searching for a new home... we’re glad you’re staying here!

 Living in Seattle gives residents an abundance of recreational opportunities - both indoor and outdoor, when compared to other cities.
 Beyond the world-class shopping, local hot-spots, and famous sights in the cities, the Seattle area is also surrounded on all sides by stunning natural beauty, including the Puget Sound and islands, the Cascade Mountains, including Mount Rainier National Park, Mount St. Helens, the Olympic Peninsula, and the ski areas at both Steven’s and Snoqualmie Passes.
 Of course, there are endless hiking options in the state parks and national forests.
 Folks who enjoy life on the water have plenty to do with motor-boating and sailing on Lake Washington, Lake Sammamish and the waters of the Puget Sound.